ayyyane/IA/README.md

 ## Problem definition

+My client runs an Italian restaurant in Karuizawa.
+The restaurant staff uses handwritten slips for recording orders and accounting.
+However,

-Mr.Hiraga runs a Itarian restaurant in Karuizawa.
-In the restaurant, handwritten slips are used to record customers' orders and accounts, leading to problems including curriculation and order mistakes.
+However, physical slips are hard to trace

+leading to problems including curriculation and order mistakes.
+The handwritten is sometimes too dirty to recognize the number and .
 The mistakes led to a negative reputation and the number of customers decreased, so they considered introducing a new online system, but they gave up since the system was too complicated for them to record as quickly as to recode with handwritten slips.
-He has another problem his handwritten records of finance information are leaked by one of stuffs as he just left on a table in the office.
+He has another problem his handwritten records of finance information are leaked by one of stuffs as he just left on a table in the office.　（See evidence of consultation in the Appendix, A )

 ## Proposed solution